 |*Units in mg/kg|

-In total, metabolism accounts for approximately 70% of the dose.
+In total, approximately 70% of the telithromycin dose is metabolized.
 In plasma, the main circulating compound after administration of an 800-mg radio-labeled dose was parent compound, representing 56.7% of the total radioactivity.
 The main metabolite represented 12.6% of the AUC of telithromycin.
 Three other plasma metabolites were quantified, each representing 3% or less of the AUC of telithromycin.

-It is estimated that approximately 50% of its metabolism is mediated by CYP 450 3A4 and the remaining 50% is CYP 450-independent.
+It is estimated that approximately 50% of its metabolism is mediated by CYP3A4 and the remaining 50% is CYP -independent.

-There was no significant difference between males and females in mean AUC, Cmax, and elimination half-life in two studies; one in 18 healthy young volunteers (18 to 40 years of age) and the other in 14 healthy elderly volunteers (65 to 92 years of age), given single and multiple once daily doses of 800 mg of KETEK (telithromycin) .
+Gender: There was no significant difference between males and females in mean AUC, Cmax, and elimination half-life in two studies; one in 18 healthy young volunteers (18 to 40 years of age) and the other in 14 healthy elderly volunteers (65 to 92 years of age), given single and multiple once daily doses of 800 mg of KETEK.

-In a multiple-dose study, 36 subjects with varying degrees of renal impairment received 400 mg, 600 mg, or 800 mg KETEK (telithromycin) once daily for 5 days.
-There was a 1.4fold increase in Cmax,ss, and a 1.9-fold increase in AUC (0-24)ss at 800 mg multiple doses in the severely renally impaired group (CLCR < 30 mL/min) compared to healthy volunteers.
+In a multiple-dose study, 36 subjects with varying degrees of renal impairment received 400 mg, 600 mg, or 800 mg KETEK once daily for 5 days.
+There was a 1.4-fold increase in Cmax,ss and a 1.9-fold increase in AUC (0–24)ss at 800 mg multiple doses in the severely renally impaired group (CLCR less than 30 mL/min) compared to healthy volunteers.
 Renal excretion may serve as a compensatory elimination pathway for telithromycin in situations where metabolic clearance is impaired.
 Patients with severe renal impairment are prone to conditions that may impair their metabolic clearance.
-Therefore, in the presence of severe renal impairment (CLCR < 30 mL/min), a reduced dosage of KETEK is recommended.
-(See DOSAGE AND ADMINISTRATION)

-In a single-dose study in patients with end-stage renal failure on hemodialysis (n=10), the mean Cmax and AUC values were similar to normal healthy subjects when KETEK (telithromycin) was administered 2 hours post-dialysis.
+In a single-dose study in patients with end-stage renal failure on hemodialysis (n=10), the mean Cmax and AUC values were similar to normal healthy subjects when KETEK was administered 2 hours postdialysis.
 However, the effect of dialysis on removing telithromycin from the body has not been studied.

-The effects of co-administration of ketoconazole in 12 subjects (age ≥ 60 years), with impaired renal function were studied (CLCR= 24 to 80 mL/min).
-In this study, when severe renal insufficiency (CLCR < 30 mL/min, n=2) and concomitant impairment of CYP 3A4 metabolism pathway were present, telithromycin exposure (AUC (0-24)) was increased by approximately 4- to 5-fold compared with the exposure in healthy subjects with normal renal function receiving telithromycin alone.
-In the presence of severe renal impairment (CLCR < 30 mL/min), with coexisting hepatic impairment, a reduced dosage of KETEK is recommended.
-(See PRECAUTIONS, General and DOSAGE AND ADMINISTRATION)
+Combined Renal and Hepatic Impairment: The effects of co-administration of ketoconazole in 12 subjects (age 60 years and older), with impaired renal function were studied (CLCR = 24 to 80 mL/min).
+In this study, when severe renal insufficiency (CLCR less than 30 mL/min, n=2) and concomitant impairment of CYP3A4 metabolism pathway were present, telithromycin exposure (AUC0-24) was increased by approximately 4- to 5-fold compared with the exposure in healthy subjects with normal renal function receiving telithromycin alone.
+In the presence of severe renal impairment (CLCR less than 30 mL/min), with coexisting hepatic impairment, a reduced dosage of KETEK is recommended. [see DOSAGE AND ADMINISTRATION]

-Pharmacokinetic data show that there is an increase of 1.4-fold in exposure (AUC) in 20 patients ≥ 65 years of age with community acquired pneumonia in a Phase III study, and a 2.0-fold increase in exposure (AUC) in 14 subjects ≥ 65 years of age as compared with subjects less than 65 years of age in a Phase I study.
-No dosage adjustment is required based on age alone.
+Geriatric: Pharmacokinetic data show that there is an increase of 1.4-fold in exposure (AUC) in 20 patients 65 years and older with community acquired pneumonia in a Phase 3 study, and a 2.0-fold increase in exposure (AUC) in 14 subjects 65 years and older as compared with subjects less than 65 years of age in a Phase I study.
+No dosage adjustment is required based on age alone. [see Use In Specific Populations]

-Itraconazole: A multiple-dose interaction study with itraconazole showed that Cmax of telithromycin was increased by 22% and AUC by 54%.
+Itraconazole: A multiple-dose interaction study with itraconazole showed that C of telithromycin was increased by 22% and AUC by 54%. [see DRUG INTERACTIONS]

-Ketoconazole: A multiple-dose interaction study with ketoconazole showed that Cmax of telithromycin was increased by 51% and AUC by 95%.
+Ketoconazole: A multiple-dose interaction study with ketoconazole showed that C of telithromycin was increased by 51% and AUC by 95%. [see DRUG INTERACTIONS]

 Grapefruit juice: When telithromycin was given with 240 mL of grapefruit juice after an overnight fast to healthy subjects, the pharmacokinetics of telithromycin were not affected.